valbok/QtAVPlayer/README.md

   * `VA-API` and `VDPAU` for Linux: the frames are returned with OpenGL textures.
   * `Video Toolbox` for macOS and iOS: the frames are returned with Metal Textures.
-  * `D3D11` for Windows: the frames should be mapped to CPU memory.
-D3D11 Textures are not yet supported.
+  * `D3D11` for Windows: the frames are returned with D3D11Texture2D textures.
   * `MediaCodec` for Android: the frames are returned with OpenGL textures.

 10. QtMultimedia could be used to render video frames to QML or Widgets.
 See [examples](examples)